August 29, 2012

-Texas Tech Provost Bob Smith announced that Jeffrey Williams will serve as the interim dean of College of Arts & Sciences.
+Texas Tech Provost Bob Smith announced that Jeffrey Williams will serve as the interim dean of College of Arts and Sciences.

 Williams, also a professor of anthropology and the former chairman of the Department of Sociology, Anthropology and Social Work, currently serves as the associate dean of finance for the college.
 He replaces Lawrence Schovanec, who recently was named interim president of the university.